AdobeDocs/commerce-php/src/pages/coding-standards/php.md

 ---
-group: coding-standards
-subgroup: 01_Coding standards
-title: PHP coding standard
+title: PHP Coding Standard | Commerce PHP Extensions
-landing-page: Coding standards
-menu_title: PHP coding standard
-menu_order: 2
-functional_areas:
-  - Standards
+description:
 ---

+# PHP coding standard

 The Magento core development team uses the [Magento Coding Standard](https://github.com/magento/magento-coding-standard).
 We recommend that developers who create extensions and customizations also use this standard.